Ok, so I don’t mean “christ your bum looks massive in that dress” or “god you’re ugly” type of offensive. That would just be plain rude.

 Dan Kennedy is so right.
 People don’t want to read, boring, vanilla, tripe about nothing in particular (I realise, I’m now opening the floodgates.
 I should be so lucky to have enough readers)

 There’s a reason people either love or Hate Donald Trump (Love the hair, hate the message), or love or hate big bottoms (Clearly today is a bottom day!).
-It’s called “The power of polarity”, which I first read about in Russell Brunson’s book, DOTCOM secrets (I know, I know, I just luuuuv him).
+It’s called “The power of polarity”, which I first read about in Russell Brunson’s book, Dotcom Secrets (I know, I know, I just luuuuuv him).
 Actually coincidentally, Dan Kennedy wrote the foreword for it!

 In the book Russell (of course, we’re on first name terms) introduces the concept of “The Attractive Character”, which is something you need to become if you want to grow your movement online and have people following you.